facebook

 “Dry Locations”

-Can be safely used in living rooms, bedrooms, hallways, and kitchens.
-Dry location bulbs should not be used outdoors.
+These bulbs can be safely used in living rooms, bedrooms, hallways, and kitchens.
+Dry location bulbs should not be used outdoors, answering the common question of can all light bulbs be used outdoors—they cannot.

 “Damp Locations”

-Can be safely used in bathrooms, including in the shower, indoor pool areas, utility rooms, and unfinished basements.
-Damp location bulbs can be used in fully covered areas outdoors.
-For example, covered porches, gazebos, and under large awnings are all suitable locations for damp location bulbs.
+These bulbs can be safely used in bathrooms (including showers), indoor pool areas, utility rooms, and unfinished basements.
+Damp location bulbs may be used outdoors only in fully covered areas, such as covered porches, gazebos, or under large awnings.

 “Wet Locations”

-If you find yourself uncertain about whether a fixture will need a damp or wet location rated bulb, it is always best to err on the side of caution and choose the wet rated bulb.
+If you are unsure whether a fixture requires a damp or wet location bulb, it is always best to err on the side of caution and choose a wet-rated option.

 Standard incandescent light bulbs can be used outdoors so long as they are not directly exposed to rain.
 Covered locations are best for standard incandescent bulbs.
-If you think a light bulb will be exposed to the elements, check its packaging to be sure it is rated for outdoor use.
+If there is any chance the bulb will be exposed to the elements, always check the packaging to confirm it is rated for outdoor use—another key factor in indoor vs outdoor light bulbs.

 LED Lights